HuydDo/best_laptop/README.md

 This ruby gem provides a CLI to display The Best Top 10 Laptops for 2019.
 The data was contributed by pcmagazine website.

+## Prerequisites

+You need to delete exisiting folder under Developemnt dir before clone the repo by right click on folder and select Delete.

 ## Installation

+Clone repo by using this command

+    $ git clone git@github.com:HuydDo/best_laptop.git

-Change dir to best_laptop and install dependencies
+Change dir to best_laptop

     $ cd best_laptop

+Install dependencies

     $ bundle install

 ## Usage